LivePersonInc/developer-center/pages/documents/consumer experience/push-service/overview.md

 root-link: true
 indicator: messaging
 ---

+*Note* - the push service is available only for customers using the In-App Messaging SDK, for [iOS](https://developers.liveperson.com/consumer-experience-ios-sdk-overview.html) or [Android](https://developers.liveperson.com/android-overview.html).

 ### Introduction

 In-app messaging provides brands with the ability to provide their customers with an ongoing, continuous conversation that takes place on their time.
 For in-app messaging to be successful, push notifications must be configured in order to send customers incoming messages when they are not inside the app.